 This sailboat-inspired German home shows that the Netherlands isn't the only place that boasts notable floating homes.
 Located in the Lusatian Lake District, the AR-CHE Aqua Floathome by Steeltec37 is the beginning of a larger land and water housing development.
 The aluminum and steel-framed home has a high-performance facade that works to connect the interior with the exterior in an energy-efficient way.

-The AR-CHE Aqua Floathome is the first of several floating houses in the Lusatian Lake District by Steeltec37.
-This German company specializes in steel design for modular buildings on both land and water.
-Lausitz Resort will eventually have 9 modular land-based houses and 20 water-based homes like the one shown here.
-Ranging in size from 80-220 sq meters, the aluminum and steel homes feature curved roofs and are situated on unsinkable pontoons, which all lead back to the shore.
+Ranging in size from 80-220 sq meters, the aluminum and steel homes feature a curved roof and are situated on unsinkable pontoons, which all lead back to the shore.